Advanced animal welfare and animal protection

 • English 6

-ObjectivesThe course intends to provide in-depth knowledge and a holistic view of the interdisciplinary subjects animal welfare and animal welfare.
+ObjectivesThe course intends to provide in-depth knowledge and a holistic view of the interdisciplinary subjects animal protection and animal welfare.
 This includes both theoretical and applied knowledge and skills related to these subjects.
 The course aims to provide students with the necessary skills required to be able to contribute to the development of animal protection and animal welfare in society after completing the course, regardless of whether they continue in postgraduate education or work with more applied tasks directly or indirectly related to animals.

 On completion of the course, the student should be able to: